What Color is Your Airway?

 Example 4: hazardous airway — may contribute to head-neck-shoulder-back pain and teeth grinding.

-“95% of the Americans with sleep apnea do not know they have sleep apnea and consequently face cardiovascular complications and sudden death.”
+Example 5: dangerous airway — this patient had a heart attack.“95% of the Americans with sleep apnea do not know they have sleep apnea and consequently face cardiovascular complications and sudden death.”
 (5).
 “The severity of sleep-disordered breathing was associated with the magnitude of medical costs.”
 (6)

 The medical cost is about 2X for patients with undiagnosed sleep apnea compared to age and sex matched individuals (6).
 Obstructive Sleep Apnea (OSA) is a medical diagnosis that is established only by a sleep test.
 Sleep Breathing Disorder (SBD) is defined as AHI > 5 from sleep test.